Ground-state properties of superheavy $Z=122$ isotopes within the deformed relativistic Hartree-Bogoliubov theory in continuum: Abstract

 \section{Abstract}

 The ground-state properties of superheavy $Z = 122$ isotopes are investigated using the deformed relativistic Hartree-Bogoliubov theory in continuum (DRHBc).
-Bulk properties, including binding energies, Fermi energies, nucleon separation energies, quadrupole deformations, and root-mean-square radii, are calculated.
+Bulk properties, including binding energies, Fermi energies, nucleon separation energies, two-neutron shell gaps, quadrupole deformations, root-mean-square radii, and avarage pairing gaps are calculated.
 The results are compared with those obtained from the relativistic continuum Hartree-Bogoliubov (RCHB) theory.
 By examining the dependence on the angular-momentum cutoff and the effects of triaxial and octupole deformations, a strategy for determining the ground states is suggested.
 Furthermore, based on an analysis of the Fermi and nucleon separation energies, the proton and neutron drip lines for $Z = 122$ isotopes are determined within both the DRHBc and RCHB frameworks.
 The possible magic numbers $N=184$, 258, and 350 are also suggested.
-Finally, the evolution of single-particle levels, deformation, charge and neutron radii as well as average pairing gaps with increasing neutron number, is discussed.
+Finally, the evolution of the two-neutron shell gaps, deformation, charge and neutron radii, single-particle levels, and average pairing gaps with increasing neutron number is discussed.
+These quantities consistently support the suggested neutron shell closure.

 \end{CJK*}